Asante-Adarkwa-Usman/Asante-Adarkwa-Usman/README.md

-- 👋 Hi, I’m Usman Adarkwa Asante, a Senior Android Developer
+👋 Hi, I’m Usman Adarkwa Asante, a Senior Android Developer 🌱 I hold Master's Degree in Computer Science
-- 👀 I’m interested in watching animations and I love playing the trumpet
-- 🌱 I currently hold Master's Degree in Computer Science
-- 💞️ I love to collaborate on building projects with other Software Engineers
+💞️ I love to collaborate on building projects with other Software Engineers 👀 I’m interested in watching animations and I love playing the trumpet

 - 📫 You can reach me on asanteadarkwa.usman@gmail.com || usmanadarkwa@gmail.com

 <!---